COIL-D/Whisper-Transcriber/README.md

 - `normalize_text`: Whether to normalize transcription text
 - `print_timestamps`: Whether to include timestamps when printing transcripts
 - `verbose`: Whether to print processing information and transcripts during transcription

+### Advanced Parameters

+- `two_pass`: Use two-pass transcription to refine segment boundaries based on linguistic analysis
+- `chunk_size`: Size of audio chunks in seconds for memory-efficient processing of large files
+- `parallel_jobs`: Number of parallel jobs for silence detection (None for automatic)
+- `temperature`: Controls randomness in generation (0.0 for deterministic, higher for more variety)
+- `top_p`: Top-p probability threshold for nucleus sampling (between 0 and 1)
+- `beam_size`: Beam size for beam search during generation (higher values = better quality but slower)

 ## License